Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Comparison of the EOM and auxiliary wavefunction pictures

-The square, non-hermitian 1--TDM has non-zero entries covering the whole canonical space.
-Hence, it is not meaningful — unless the \textbf{y} components are all close to zero — to speak in terms of ``occupied'' and ``virtual'' NTOs when performing its singular value decomposition.
-Its left and right singular vectors have components in both the occupied and virtual spaces, so in the general case picturing a TDDFRT electronic transition as a composition of right-to-left NTOs single-electron promotions as in CIS — the right-singular vectors correspond to the ``hole'' of the hole/electron model while the left-singular vectors correspond to the ``electron'' of the hole/electron simplified representation \cite{etienne_towards_2021}.
-Such an approximate picture is often met in the litterature: The elements of the one-body reduced transition density matrix are seen as the singles coefficients in the single-electron-replacement truncation of a complete expansion of the type encountered in \eqref{eq:FCI}, and the NTOs used to present this expansion in second quantization as
+An approximate representation of molecular electronic transitions picturing them as a directional composition of right-to-left NTOs single-electron promotions as in CIS/TDA — the right-singular vectors correspond to the ``hole'' while the left-singular vectors correspond to the ``electron'' of the hole/electron simplified representation \cite{etienne_towards_2021} — is often met in the litterature, beyond the EOM-TDDFRT case: The elements of the one-body reduced transition density matrix are seen as the single-excitation coefficients in the single-electron-replacement (truncation) of a complete expansion of the ``all-excitation CI'' type, and the NTOs used to present this expansion in a compact way: The picture depicted here consists in a collection of

+representations.
+This may invite the reader to represent the transition as a transformation from an initial state, $\psi_0$, to a final (auxiliary) state, $\psi$, that could, at least partially, be accounted for in second quantization using a map like